sabban/aws/aws-cheat-sheet.md

 # AWS Inspector
 * Agent installed on ec2
 * Need for a role (Read only access to EC2 instances)
-* assessment targets : set of EC2 instances to be assess against (group by tags)
+* Assessment targets : set of EC2 instances to be assess against (group by tags)
 * AWS agents
 * Assessment templates (Define a specific configuration as to how an assessment is run)
 * Rules Pacakges & Rules